-After starting up the LINUX system the network function is initiated and the program for communication with the GPS and the NTPD (NTP daemon) is started.
-After that NTPD starts synchronization with the reference clocks (usual the hardware clock of the single board computer and the GPS receiver).
-Until synchronization is finished the following message is displayed:
+After starting the LINUX system, the network function is initiated and the communication program with the receiver and the NTPD (NTP daemon) is started.
+Then NTPD starts synchronization with the reference clocks (usually the hardware clock of the single board computer and the integrated receiver clock).
+The message "NTP: sync to local" is displayed until synchronization is complete.